 two ferns doula care

-Contact us to learn more about our services, and how we can support you on your unique journey!
+Contact Angie to learn more about her services, and how she and Milla can support your timeless yet unique journey.

 "When I was pregnant, I was interested in seeking a doula’s services to help guide me and my husband through the birth experience.
 I had heard how beneficial a doula could be in the delivery room, but I had no idea just how important and special that relationship would be.

 We interviewed with Angie at the beginning of my third trimester and I felt a connection to her immediately.
 I think I even asked her to be our doula before the interview was over.
 Angie has a warm and steadying presence, which is exactly what I needed.
 Angie met with us 4 weeks before we went into labor and helped us think through our birth plan and our hopes for the birth experience.
 We felt heard as she listened to our ideas, desires, hopes and fears.

 When the time came to let Angie know that I was feeling contractions, she helped us identify pre-labor and I was able to relax at home before heading to the hospital.
 At the hospital, her presence was felt immediately.
 I don’t think I let her or my husband leave my side throughout my long labor.
 Angie worked with my husband to provide consistent encouragement and love.
 She had great ideas to help me shift position or frame of mind when I felt discouraged or stuck.
 She also worked closely with our midwife and L&D nurse and she shared her knowledge to get me in better positions to help the baby move through the birth canal.